Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Mental Health First Aid Standard Virtual/Blended - (2 hours of pre-work plus 1 day online)

-- Mental Health First Aid For Youth (2 day in-person)
+- Mental Health First Aid For Adults Who Interact With Youth (2 day in-person)

 - OH&S Committee’s Role During COVID (Safety Plans & Risk Assessment)